Taxes

 Tax Workshops

-The Office of the Vice President for Finance (VPF), the Office of the Vice-Chancellor (OVC), the International Students Office (ISO), the International Scholars Office (ISchO), and the International Coordinating Committee (ICC) sponsors Tax Workshops for MIT students and scholars, including specific sessions for international students and scholars, annually.
+The MIT Office of the Vice President for Finance (VPF), the Office of the Vice-Chancellor (OVC), the International Students Office (ISO), the International Scholars Office (ISchO), and the International Coordinating Committee (ICC) sponsors Tax Workshops for MIT students and scholars, including specific sessions for international students and scholars, annually.

 The purpose of these workshops is to provide general guidance to students and international scholars on the process of filing U.S. Federal and Massachusetts State income tax returns.
 The workshops are not intended to provide individual tax advice.

-MIT Tax Workshops (for Tax Year 2022 Filings):
+MIT Tax Workshops (for Tax Year 2023 Filings):

-*Nonresident students: Tuesday, February 21, 2023, from 7:00 pm – 8:30 pm – presented by Sprintax
+*Nonresident students: Thursday, February 22, 2024, from 7:00 pm – 8:30 pm – presented by Sprintax and MIT

 This workshop is for International Students who have been in the U.S. for 5 years or less.

-*Resident students/scholars and US citizens: Tuesday, March 7, 2023, from 7:00 pm – 8:30 pm – presented by MIT
+*Resident students/scholars and US citizens: Thursday, March 7, 2024, from 7:00 pm – 8:30 pm – presented by MIT VPF

-This workshop is for international students who have been in the U.S. for more than 5 years and all other students including U.S. citizens, U.S. permanent residents, resident students, and scholars.
+This workshop is for international students who have been in the U.S. for more than 5 years, and all other students including U.S. citizens, U.S. permanent residents, resident students, and scholars.

 Recordings of the sessions will be posted on the VPF webpage within a few days after the workshops.